sauerma/ESI_21_Prod_Backend/README.md

 11. Zip all files in your folder
 12. Press "upload of .zip file" in the right top corner in AWS and upload your zipped files

+### - Connect REST API with a Lambda function

+1. Go to API Gateway in your AWS account and create a new REST API.
+2. Create new ressource in your gateway with default properties.
+3. Create new method in your ressource. -> Integrationtype = Lambda function, no proxy configuration, lambda-region = eu-central-1 and choose your Lambda function.
+4. Don't forget to deploy after changes: Press button actions and deploy API.

 ## Authors